 The location in the center of the U.S. coast of the Atlantic Ocean, coupled with unique resources, terminals, and warehouse space, means that Savannah holds a strategic position in international shipping and trade.

-Cargo and container shipping is the primary industry for Savannah’s port, and it has been so successful at it for many reasons:
+Cargo and container shipping is the primary industry for Savannah’s port because of several factors:

 - Access to interstates and railways